 \subsection{Problem Definition}

-{\bf Prior steps.} Given a video with multiple speakers (Fig.~\ref{fig:sys}), our goal is to localize the audible utterances and label them with video level speaker identity leveraging audio and visual information.
-Following a commonly adopted multi-stage paradigm~\cite{chung2020spot,chung2019said,wang2018speaker}, we can either run face detection and tracking~\cite{zhang2017s3fd}, voice activity detection\cite{landini2021analysis}, and active speaker detection~\cite{tao2021someone} in advance or directly use the ground truth results~\cite{landini2022bayesian}.
-Then, we get a set of speech segments $A_n^{[s_n,e_n]}$, where $n \in \{1,2...N\}$, $s_n$ and $e_n$ are onset and offset.
-We also have the talking faces $I_t^k$ at each time instant $t$, where $t \in \{1,2...T\}$, $k\in \{1,2...K_t\}$, and $K_t$ is the maximum number of speakers at $t$.
-For each speech segment, we ensemble an utterance $A_n^{[s_n,e_n]}$ and one image $I_i$ sampled from track $\{I_t^k$, $t\in[s_n,e_n]\}$ into an audio-visual pair.
+{\bf Prior steps.} Given a video with multiple speakers (Figure~\ref{fig:sys}), our goal is to localize the audible utterances and label them with video level speaker identity leveraging audio-visual cues.
+Following a commonly adopted multi-stage paradigm~\cite{chung2020spot,chung2019said,wang2018speaker}, we can either run face detection and tracking~\cite{zhang2017s3fd}, voice activity detection\cite{landini2021analysis}, and active speaker detection~\cite{tao2021someone} in advance or directly use the ground truth results similar to~\cite{landini2022bayesian}.
+Then, we get a set of speech segments $A_i^{[s_i,e_i]}$, where $i \in \{1,2...N\}$, $s_i$ and $e_i$ are onset and offset.
+We also have the talking faces $I_t^k$ at each time $t$, where $t \in \{1,2...T\}$, $k\in \{1,2...K_t\}$, and $K_t$ is the maximum number of speakers at $t$.
+For each speech segment, we ensemble an utterance $A_i^{[s_i,e_i]}$ and one image $I_i$ sampled from track $\{I_t^k$, $t\in[s_i,e_i]\}$ into an audio-visual pair.

-{\bf Diarization.} Our goal is to train a network $F_{\phi}$, which computes the similarities between two audio-visual pairs $s_{i,j}=F_{\phi}((A_i^{[s_i,e_i]}, I_i), (A_j^{[s_j,e_j]}, I_j))$.
-Then we get the similarity graph represented by adjacent matrix $S^{N\times N}$.
+{\bf Diarization.} Our goal is to train a network $F_{\phi}$, which computes the similarities between two audio-visual pairs

+where $i,j \in \{1,2...N\}$.
+Then we get the similarity graph represented by the adjacent matrix $S^{N\times N}$.
 Based on the graph $S$, we perform agglomerative hierarchical clustering~\cite{day1984efficient} following~\cite{chung2020spot,chung2019said,landini2022bayesian} and finally get the diarization results.
-In previous works, similarities are measured by cosine similarity or Euclidean distance based on the embedding vectors extracted by off-the-shelf models, while we integrate these two separated steps into one model (Sec.~\ref{AVR-Net}).
+Previous works measure similarities by cosine similarity or Euclidean distance based on the embedding vectors extracted by off-the-shelf models, while we integrate these two separated steps into one model.

-\subsection{Audio-visual Relation Network}
+\subsection{Audio-Visual Relation Network}